OlgaJak/NewWordsLearningApp/README.md

 Members: Olga, Anna, Viktoria

-Description: The app that helps users to learn new random 10 English words each day and score the progress.
+Description: The app that helps users to learn new random English words each day and score the progress.
 List of Technologies:
 Java
 Spring
-Thymeleaf (or Angular)
+Thymeleaf
-JS
 MySQL/Hibernate
 HTML
 CSS/bootstrap
 GitHub

-Functions:
-Admin:
-See list of all users
-Activate/ deactivate users

 User:
 Register/ login new user
 After login the user can have two options: two check his statistics/ view progress of to learn new words

 To check progress:
 From SQL previous results by day